cmnemoi/eMush/Api/src/Project/README.md

 A project is an improvement which affect the whole Daedalus.
 They are divided in three categories :

-- NERON projects add new equipment, improve events cost and output through modifiers or have special effects directly in the services / use cases.
+- NERON projects add new equipment, improve events cost and output through modifiers or have special effects directly in the services.
 - PILGRED improves the coffee machine and unlocks the two good endings of the game.
 - Researches are focused on Mush vs Human gameplay : maluses for mush players though modifiers, or new equipment helping Mush hunt.